-Bwindi impenetrable National park is a mist-cover rain forest.
-It was gazetted as a national park in 1991 and was listed by UNESCO as world Heritage Site in 1994 following it’s unique bio-diversity.
+To begin with, Bwindi impenetrable National park is a mist-cover rain forest.
+More to that, it was gazetted as a national park in 1991 and was listed by UNESCO as world Heritage Site in 1994 following it’s unique bio-diversity.

-Bwindi Impenetrable National Park has got over 400 species of plant, 120 mammal species not forgetting several primates like the chimpanzees, Baboons, monkeys as well as lots of antelopes.
-The park is also a home to over 350 bird species including the famous 23 Endemics where 90% are Albertine Rift endemics, 220 butterfly species, 27 frog’s species, chameleon, geckos etc.
+First of all, Bwindi Impenetrable National Park has over 400 species of plant, 120 mammal species not forgetting several primates like the chimpanzees, Baboons, monkeys as well as lots of antelopes.
+Secondly, the park is a home to over 350 bird species including the famous 23 Endemics where 90% are Albertine Rift endemics, 220 butterfly species, 27 frog’s species, chameleon, geckos etc.

-Anyone going to track gorilla must ensure that he or she has the right sector which corresponds with the right location of accommodation.
-This is because different sectors are hours drive away and one has to book accommodation depending on the gorilla permit location to avoid long morning swift travels in steep slopes.
+To begin with, anyone going to track gorilla must ensure that he or she has the right sector which corresponds with the right location of accommodation.
+More to that, this is because different sectors are hours drive away and one has to book accommodation depending on the gorilla permit location to avoid long morning swift travels in steep slopes.

-The gorilla families in Bwnindi are divided in the following sectors;
+The gorilla families in Bwindi are divided in the following sectors;